Selena Gomez Squats Down In Neon Green Biker Shorts To Snap A Photo

 As previously reported by The Inquisitr, Selena seems to have no qualms about flaunting her gorgeous legs in skimpy shorts, and was spotted wearing some racy cut-offs last month as the paparazzi snapped pictures of her carrying bags of groceries into singer Niall Horan’s Hollywood home.

-Selena Gomez was said to have had a Louis Vuitton tote slung over her shoulder in the photos, and reportedly paired her Daisy Dukes a long-sleeved white top and some matching white sneakers as she hauled snack items such as ice cream and fruit salad inside the mansion of the former One Direction member.
+Selena Gomez was said to have had a Louis Vuitton tote slung over her shoulder in the photos, and reportedly paired her Daisy Dukes with a long-sleeved white top and some matching white sneakers as she hauled snack items, such as ice cream and fruit salad, inside the mansion of the former One Direction member.